November Press Release

 Experience the Museum at night — we’ll be open until 9 pm!
-Free story time in our Planetarium at 6 & 7 pm, featuring What Do You Do With A Tail Like This? by Steve Jenkins and Robin Page.
-Limited to 36; children must be accompanied by an adult.
-“Evolution of Whales” demonstration at 6 pm.
+Free story time in our Planetarium at 6 & 7 pm: Big Old Bones by Carol and Donald Carrick.
+No registration required, but space is limited to 36 (children must be accompanied by an adult).
+Cooking Up A Comet demonstration at 6 pm.
 Free dinosaur tour at 7 & 8 pm; limited to 15 people.
 Planetarium shows ($3) at 5:30, 6:30, 7:30 & 8:30 pm (30 minutes long).

 Saturdays at 11 am and 3 pm; Sundays at 3 pm